Blatter in profile: A look back on 17 years at the top of world football

 Resignation

-The re-elected president promised to "fix" FIFA after securing a fifth term but four days later, amid more controversy over an alleged bribe paid by the South African government for the 2010 World Cup hosting rights, Blatter resigned.
-It was announced an election to find a successor was to be held on February 26, 2016.
+The re-elected president promised to "fix" FIFA after securing a fifth term but four days later, amid more controversy over an alleged bribe paid by the South African government for the 2010 hosting rights, Blatter resigned.

 Get the best features, fun and footballing frolics straight to your inbox every week.